PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 ## 4 - Factors with more than two levels
 Let’s now consider a factor variable with more than two levels.

+We have three ways to encode these labels:
+* Ordinal Encoding
+* One-Hot-Encoding
+* Dummy-Encoding

 Species is an example:
 ```r
 penguins$species <- factor(penguins$species)